top of page

 To make the broth:

-Melt the butter in a wide stock pot and add the oil, vegetables, garlic and the herbs.
-Sauté on medium high heat, stirring often, till the vegetables are well browned, about 15 minutes.
+Melt the butter in a wide stockpot and add the oil, vegetables, garlic, and herbs.
+Sauté on medium-high heat, stirring often, till the vegetables are well browned, about 15 minutes.

-Add the pepper, salt, tomato paste and sauté for 1 minute mixing in the paste well.
-Add the fresh mushrooms and continue to sauté till the mushrooms give out their liquids.
+Add the pepper, salt, and tomato paste, and sauté for 1 minute, mixing the paste well.
+Add the fresh mushrooms and continue to sauté until the mushrooms release their liquid.
 Add the wine and scrape off any vegetables stuck to the bottom of the pan.
-Add the dried mushrooms and their soaking liquids and water, and bring to a boil.
+Add the dried mushrooms and their soaking liquid, along with water, and bring to a boil.
 Simmer covered for 45 minutes.

-Remove the lid from the pot and simmer for an additional 25 minutes to reduce the stock and concentrate the flavors.
+Remove the lid from the pot and simmer for an additional 25 minutes to reduce the stock and concentrate the flavours.

-Strain the stock through a fine mesh sieve, pressing down on the vegetables to get as much of the stock as possible.
+Strain the stock through a fine-mesh sieve, pressing down on the vegetables to extract as much of the stock as possible.

 Use immediately or store in the fridge for about a week, or freeze.